Trans-acting siRNA

 Trans-acting siRNA (abbreviated "ta-siRNA" or "tasiRNA") are a class of small interfering RNA (siRNA) that repress gene expression through post-transcriptional gene silencing in land plants.
+TasiRNAs are a functionally defined subset of phased small interfering RNAs (phasiRNAs): they are produced in a phased pattern from TAS precursor transcripts and have experimentally demonstrated activity in trans, targeting transcripts distinct from the loci from which they are produced.
+The broader term phasiRNA includes phased siRNAs whether or not trans-acting function has been demonstrated.

-Precursor transcripts from TAS loci are polyadenylated and converted to double-stranded RNA, and are then processed into 21-nucleotide-long RNA duplexes with overhangs.
-These segments are incorporated into an RNA-induced silencing complex (RISC) and direct the sequence-specific cleavage of target mRNA.
-Ta-siRNAs are classified as siRNA because they arise from double-stranded RNA (dsRNA).
+Precursor transcripts from TAS loci are generally noncoding and polyadenylated.
+Following microRNA-guided cleavage, they are converted to double-stranded RNA by an RNA-dependent RNA polymerase, and are then processed into 21-nucleotide-long RNA duplexes with overhangs, by DCL4.
+A subset of tasiRNA segments are incorporated into an RNA-induced silencing complex (RISC) and direct the sequence-specific cleavage of complementary target mRNA.
+Ta-siRNAs are classified as siRNAs because they arise from double-stranded RNA (dsRNA).

 Discovery

 ta-siRNA were originally detected in 2004 in the flowering plant Arabidopsis thaliana.
-Initial descriptions found involvement of the plant protein suppressor of gene silencing 3 (SGS3), and the enzyme RNA-dependant RNA polymerase 6 (RDR6).
+Initial descriptions found involvement of the plant protein suppressor of gene silencing 3 (SGS3), and the enzyme RNA-dependent RNA polymerase 6 (RDR6).
+The phased arrangement of tasiRNAs relative to a microRNA-guided cleavage site was demonstrated in 2005.
+The term phasiRNA was subsequently adopted for the broader class of phased secondary siRNAs, including those for which activity in trans has not been established.